GSA/challenges-and-prizes/pages/privacy-policy.md

 While Challenge.Gov uses social media including Facebook, Twitter, and YouTube, no personally identifiable information (PII) is sought or provided to GSA as a result of our use of these platforms.

-The pages on Challenge.gov may include hypertext links or pointers to information created and maintained by other public and private organizations.
+The pages on Challenge.Gov may include hypertext links or pointers to information created and maintained by other public and private organizations.
 Check the [linking policy](https://www.gsa.gov/website-information/linking-policy){:target="_blank" rel="noopener noreferrer"} for more information.

 For more information on privacy and security: